-Grantees can make modifications up to ten percent (10%) or \$1,000 (whichever is higher) of any specific line, prior to seeking approval.
+Grantees are allowed to make modifications up to ten percent (10%) or \$1,000 (whichever is higher) of any specific line, prior to seeking approval.
 Modifications that are greater than ten percent (10%) or \$1,000 (whichever is higher) of any specific line OR require a major change in scope, require the submission of a budget modification request.

-SECTION 7: ACKNOWLEDGEMENT OF GRANT PROCESSES
+SECTION 6: ACKNOWLEDGEMENT OF GRANT PROCESSES